CyB3RC0nN0R/event-bus/README.md

 To avoid this, system events never cause system events and instead just issue a warning to the logger.

+## Inheritance

+When a superclass or an interface of an event listener defines event handlers, they will be detected and registered by Event Bus, even if they are `private`.
+If an event handler is overridden by the listener, the `@Event` annotation of the overridden method is automatically considered present on the overriding method.
+If the overridden method contains an implementation, it is ignored as expected.

 ## Debugging

 In more complex setups, taking a look at the event handler execution order can be helpful for debugging.